-Introducing steam to the your oven while you fruit cake is a game changer, it locks the moister in the cake and avoids the cake drying out.
+This is a game changer!
+Adding a bowl of water so that it releases steam into your oven while you fruit cake bakes, helps to lock in moisture and avoids the cake drying out.
 Just don’t forget to keep topping up the water bowl every so often.

 When should I start baking my fruit cake:

 If you are planning on eating your fruit cake for Christmas, then I recommend getting your fruit into soak now!
 (Around October time)

 Then for the next 6 weeks top up the fruit with a little brandy or sherry and mix well.